Saswata2k/US-Immigration-Analysis/README.md

 * Exploratory data analysis of demographics dataset to identify missing values and strategies for data cleaning.
 * Exploratory data analysis of global land temperatures by city dataset to identify missing values and strategies for data cleaning.
 * Perform data cleaning functions on all the datasets.
-* Create dimension tables.
 * Create immigration calendar dimension table from I94 immigration dataset, this table links to the fact table through the arrdate field.
 * Create country dimension table from the I94 immigration and the global temperatures dataset.
 The global land temperatures data was aggregated at country level.
 The table links to the fact table through the country of residence code allowing analysts to understand correlation between country of residence climate and immigration to US states.
 * Create usa demographics dimension table from the us cities demographics data.
 This table links to the fact table through the state code field.
 * Create fact table from the clean I94 immigration dataset and the visa_type dimension.

 The technology used in this project is Amazon S3, Apache Spark.
 Data will be read and staged from the s3 repository using Spark.